Scientists experiment with reflection seismography in 1921.

 Exploring seismic waves is all about the vital earth science technology — reflection seismography — which revolutionized petroleum exploration in the 1920s.
 Seismic waves have led to oilfield discoveries worldwide and billions of barrels of oil.

-An educational geologic billboard and granite historical marker about seismic waves can be view by travelers on I-35 in Oklahoma.
+Photo by Bruce Wells: An educational geologic billboard and granite historical marker at Ardmore about seismic waves can be view by travelers on I-35 in Oklahoma.

-A tourist site for geologists, a sign and granite marker on I-35 near Ardmore, Oklahoma, commemorates the August 9, 1921, test of seismic technology.
-Photo by Bruce Wells.
+A geological description and granite marker stand at I-35 near Ardmore, Oklahoma, commemorating the 1921 test of seismic technologies.

 Geologic cross section roadside marker of Oklahoma's Arbuckle Mountains.